milanmadar/coolio-orm/README.md

 - Supports PostGIS Geometries (2D and 3D)
 - Caches your query results to save database trips when possible (you can control that part too)
 - Easy to get started with, and as your project grows complexity (multiple databases, large datasets, crazy relations) you can use the more advanced features that are still easy to use
+- Thread safe: having multiple threads, and doing `$orm = new \Milanmadar\CoolioORM\ORM()` in each thread is safe, because each instance will have its own database connection, cache, prepared statements, etc

 ---